Muon Flux Measurement at China Jinping Underground Laboratory: Muon flux measurement

 The total muon flux of a lab situated below a mountain, $\phi_1(h)$, can be scaled by a factor $F$ to $\phi_0(h)$,

 usually $F>1$ because the mountain case has less rock shielding and leads to a more considerable muon flux.
 The factors $F$ were 3.7 (Kamioka), 5.2 (Gran Sasso), 3.9 (Fréjus) and 2.9 (Jinping).
 We assumed that the mountains on the Earth have similar topography and elemental compositions so that the factors for different locations would not vary too much.
 We fitted these four labs using the empirical formula in Eq.~(\ref{eq:phi1}) with an uncertainty assigned so that $\chi^2/$ndf is one.
 The fitting result $F=(4.0\pm1.9)$ and this uncertainty accounted for the variation of mountain topography profiles.
 The blue dashed line in Figure~\ref{fig:lab}(b) illustrates the fitting result.
+Using $\phi_0$ and factor $F$, anyone can easily get a rough estimate from the vertical overburden without doing any simulation or measurement.